Eskay81/SDC/term1/P3/writeup_report.md

 7. Different batch_size and epochs were tried.
 Final value chosen were batch_size = 240 and epochs = 75.

-8. fit_generator is used to
+8. fit_generator is used to load images into the Training model.

 9. The output MSE graph is ![Graph](./30March2017_75_EPOCHS.png)

+### Changes to drive.py

+1. The PI controller is slightly changed to have increased Kp and Ki values. (drive.py line no:75)

+2. Similarly the input image is clipped from 160 x 320 to 80 x 320 and converted from RGB 2 YUV plane. (drive.py line no:65 - 68)